Syringe Services Program

 Syringe Services Programs (SSPs) are community-based prevention programs based in the principles of harm reduction that provide a range of services, including access to sterile supplies and disposal of used syringes and injection equipment; overdose prevention including distribution of naloxone (Narcan) and fentanyl test strips; safer injection techniques; wound care supplies; linkage to substance use disorder treatment, including medicated assisted therapy; and linkage to care and treatment for infectious diseases.

 SSPs protect the public and first responders by facilitating the safe disposal of used needles and syringes.
-Providing testing, counseling, and sterile injection supplies also help prevent outbreaks of HIV, HCV and other diseases.
+Providing testing, counseling, and sterile injection supplies help prevent outbreaks of HIV, hepatitis C and other diseases.

 Nearly thirty years of research shows that comprehensive SSPs are safe, effective, and cost-saving, does not increase illegal drug use or crime, and play an important role in reducing the transmission of viral hepatitis, HIV and other infections.